 To: ‘undisclosed recipients’ or ‘Hello there’ is often the tell-tale sign…

 ☹ Don’t send your portfolio or CV as an editable .indd, .doc or .pages file

 You’d be surprised at the amount of CVs and portfolios we’ve received as editable files.
 We shouldn’t have to explain why we don’t recommend this.

 (FYI, we would consider a low res PDF a suitable file format).

 ☹ Don’t underestimate the power of mail-outs 📮

 We can’t speak for all agencies but we love a bit of post.
-Instead of sitting in an inbox alongside hundreds of other emails, mail-outs bring your working into the real work.
+Instead of sitting in an inbox alongside hundreds of other emails, mail-outs bring your work into the real world.

 Our favourite mail-outs always stick around, they get shared around the studio and become a real talking point – they make an impression.